nest/nest-simulator/doc/guides/connection_management.rst

 In addition switches allowing self-connections (``allow_autapses``, default:
 True) and multiple connections between pairs of neurons (``allow_multapses``,
 default: True) can be contained in the dictionary.
 The validity of the switches is confined by the Connect-call.
-Thus connecting the same set of neurons multiple times with the switch 'allow_multapses' set to False, one particular connection might be established multiple times.
+Thus, by connecting the same set of neurons multiple times with the switch 'allow_multapses' set to False, one particular connection might still be established multiple times.

 ``syn_spec`` defines the synapse type and its properties.
 It can be given as a string defining the synapse model (default: